keegoid/olympic-ridge-hoa/content/minutes/20250504-hoa-meeting-minutes.md

 ## Next Steps

-* A board member to order 10 signs [5 "No Trespassing" and 5 "Private Property"](cite: 196).
+* **A board member:** Order 10 signs [5 "No Trespassing" and 5 "Private Property"](cite: 196).
-* A board member to contact the fire department about the lock needed for the bollards.
+* **A board member:** Contact the fire department about the lock needed for the bollards.
-* A board member to get 2-3 additional bids for the bollard installation.
+* **A board member:** Get 2-3 additional bids for the bollard installation.
-* A board member to prepare a package for Mason County approval for the bollard installation.
+* **A board member:** Prepare a package for Mason County approval for the bollard installation.
-* A board member to confirm the neighborhood watch meeting details for May 24th.
+* **A board member:** Confirm the neighborhood watch meeting details for May 24th.
-* A board member to contact the management company to clarify their services and contract details.
+* **A board member:** Contact the management company to clarify their services and contract details.
-* The HOA board to consider recording the neighborhood watch meeting and posting it on the Facebook group.
+* **The HOA Board:** Consider recording the neighborhood watch meeting and posting it on the Facebook group.
-* The HOA board to explore options for potentially replacing the management company.
+* **The HOA Board:** Explore options for potentially replacing the management company.
-* A board member to look into getting bids from landscaping companies to compare with current costs.
+* **A board member:** Look into getting bids from landscaping companies to compare with current costs.

 ## Summary